 Henry joined Chambers in October 2012.
 He holds a double first class BA in Classics from the University of Oxford and a PhD in Latin and Greek literature from the University of Cambridge.
 A major scholar of Lincoln’s Inn, he was classed as Outstanding at Bar School, ranking as one of the top ten students in his year.
 His practice spans Chambers' main areas of expertise, with a particular focus on pensions, financial services and private client work.

 Since commencing practice, Henry has been instructed to appear in the High Court and the County Court, and to provide advisory and drafting services, in relation to a wide range of traditional and commercial Chancery matters, including: claims relating to the establishment, validity, administration and breach of trusts; probate proceedings and claims under the Inheritance (Provision for Family and Dependants) Act 1975; mortgage possession actions; landlord and tenant disputes and other real property claims; bankruptcy petitions; corporate insolvency; claims for breach of contract; and related professional liability issues.
 Henry also accepts instructions in relation to proceedings in the Court of Protection.

 Henry has a particular interest in pensions and financial services law.
 In 2015 he was seconded to Eversheds' Financial Services Disputes and Investigations department in London, where he assisted the pensions litigation and regulatory teams, and in 2013 spent nine months on secondment to the Financial Conduct Authority's General Counsel Division, where he advised on a range of supervisory and policy issues, including a number of pensions matters.
 He continues to develop his pensions and financial services practices in chambers, both as junior and sole counsel.

-'Liability arising from unauthorised payments under FA 2004': interview for LexisPSL Pensions (March 2017) on the Upper Tribunal's decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.
+'Liability arising from unauthorised payments under FA 2004': article for LexisPSL Pensions (March 2017) on the Upper Tribunal's decision in Commissioners for HM Revenue & Customs v Sippchoice Ltd UKUT 87 (TCC), considering when a pension scheme administrator is liable to a scheme sanction charge under section 239 of the Finance Act 2004.